7 tips to drive operational efficiencies for accelerated growth

 5. Don't overlook the human side of transformation

 Technology alone doesn't drive change; people do, and change management is often the most overlooked factor in operational transformation.
-Leaders must embed champions at multiple levels of the organization who understand the systems, embrace the change, and can support peers through it.
+Leaders should embed champions at multiple levels of the organization who understand the systems, embrace the change, and can support peers through it.
 Too often, decisions are made in a vacuum, without the voices of those who must live with the outcome.
 The result?
 Resistance, burnout, and unmet expectations.
 Including end users in the system design process – particularly in finance and accounting, where month-end close cycles remain painfully manual – helps ensure that solutions are functional and adopted.

 Takeaway: Identify and empower internal change champions early.
 Include key users in system design and provide incentives and spotlighting for those who embrace transformation.
 It's a people-first approach that turns new systems into everyday tools.